-Built as a fishing port in 1788 on a design by Thomas Telford, Tobermory is now the main village on the remote island of Mull.
-This little village with brightly-coloured houses that run from the main street down to the pier, is one of the prettiest ports in Scotland.
+Built as a fishing port in 1788, based on a design by Thomas Telford, Tobermory is now the main village on the remote island of Mull.
+This little village with brightly-coloured houses that run from the main street down to the pier, is one of the prettiest and most iconic ports in Scotland.

 Tobermory Distillery, the only one on Mull, was founded in 1798.
 It has been closed and reopened several times – the most recent reopening in 1990.
 The buildings are the original ones from when the Distillery first opened.
 Today it produces a malt and a blend, known as Tobermory the Malt.

 Duart Castle sits on one of the most spectacular and unique positions on the West Coast of Scotland.
 Brought back from ruin in 1911, the castle treasures 800 years of history of one of Scotland’s oldest Clans, The Macleans.
 Read about the turbulent past of the Clan, the battles and the love stories.
 Explore the Keep and Dungeons, Banqueting Hall and Edwardian State Rooms.
 Within the Castle grounds, discover Millennium Wood and Duart Point, a promontory that can be explored on foot.